jtreminio/oseg/README.md

 });
 ```

+### Where does the example data come from?

+Example data embedded into the snippets above is read from a number of places, almost all embedded within the OpenAPI definition itself:

+1) `example` or `examples` definition among operation or parameter definitions
+2) Externally referenced JSON files
+3) You can also create custom JSON payloads for any given endpoint.
+Right now the directory for this is hard-coded as `custom_examples` within your OpenAPI SDK config file's directory.
+See [custom_examples](./data/petstore/custom_examples)

+OSEG currently generates one example file per `requestBody` definition, but only a single example per `parameters` definition.

+In other words, you can generate multiple examples of the same operation/endpoint by having multiple `requestBody` definitions (`application/json` and `application/x-www-form-urlencoded`).
+Each generate example will have different data embedded within it.
+However, since [parameters](https://github.com/jtreminio/oseg/blob/main/data/petstore/openapi.yaml#L84-L100) is tied to a single operation, the same data will apply to any and all `requestBody` definitions.

 ## Adding more SDKs

 Examples are generated using (fairly) simple [Jinja templates](./oseg/templates/).
 Adding a new SDK requires a few steps: